 - Object to our processing of your personal data;

 - Not be subject to automated decisions;

 12. WHAT IF YOU HAVE A COMPLAINT?

 If you have any concerns regarding our processing of your personal data, or are not satisfied with our handing of any request made by you, or would otherwise like to make a complaint, please contact the Privacy Delegate, Great Western Malting Co, 1705 NW Harborside Drive, Vancouver, Washington 98660, USA; or by email at firstname.lastname@example.org so we can do our very best to sort out the problem.
 To request your personal information not be sold, you may also call 1-866 I OPT OUT (1-866-467-8688), Enter Service Code 753#.
 If you are not satisfied with our response, you may raise your complaint with the relevant privacy regulator.

 13. OTHER WEBSITES

 Our websites may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies or your use of those websites.

-This policy was issued on 24 May 2018.
+This policy was updated on 1 January 2020.
 We reserve the right to update this Policy if it is deemed necessary, and we will publish the updated Policy on our website, or in any other form considered appropriate.